istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 when the applications run with Istio sidecars injected.

 Istio egress traffic control is **Kubernetes-aware**: the identity of the source of egress traffic is based on Kubernetes service accounts.
-Istio egress traffic control is better than the legacy DNS-aware proxies/firewalls which are not transparent and not Kubernetes-aware.
+Istio egress traffic control is better than the legacy DNS-aware proxies or firewalls which are not transparent and not Kubernetes-aware.

 Istio egress traffic control is **secure**: it is based on the strong identity of Istio and, when you